laminlabs/lamin-blog/docs/intro-to-laminr.md

 [Source](https://lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm000A).

 Every unit of work that you do can now be easily shared and communicated, both with colleagues and your future self.
 For a given piece of data, every manipulation and the code surrounding a given manipulation is now recorded and stored making it easier to understand and reproduce.
 And this is particularly useful in large projects where many stakeholders contribute data and analyses.

+## Materials

+- The LaminR source code: https://github.com/laminlabs/laminr
+- The LaminDB source code: https://github.com/laminlabs/lamindb

+## Acknowledgements

+Thanks to Luke Zappia and Robrecht Cannoodt for creating LaminR and to Alex Wolf for editing this post.

+## Disclosure

+Lamin engaged Tyler to illustrate a use case for LaminR.
+This blog post is the result of that engagement.